 3 IFOVs: size 4.5 km (cross-tracvk) x 9 km (along-track) simultaneously acquired at nadir

 13.5 km (which results from 3 soundings of 4,5 km width each after processing)

 200 (B4), >500 (B1)

-The simple and compact architecture baselined for the sounder as well as the reuse of off-the-shelf components wherever possible allows to define an instrument compatible with both a microsatellite concept with a launch mass lower than 200 kg and an affordable implementation budget.
-The instrument requirements call for a mass of < 70 kg with an average power demand of 57 W max, and it globally fits within a 80 cm x 60 cm x 40 cm volume.
+The simple and compact architecture baselined for the sounder as well as the reuse of off-the-shelf components wherever possible allows defining of an instrument compatible with both a microsatellite concept with a launch mass lower than 200 kg and an affordable implementation budget.
+The instrument requirements call for a mass of < 70 kg with an average power demand of 57 W max, and it globally fits within an 80 cm x 60 cm x 40 cm volume.